-I've created these resources for use in teaching computer programming to secondary students in Tanzania.
-If you wish to use or adapt these for your own purposes, you are free to do so without restriction.
+I've created these resources while teaching computer programming to secondary school students in Tanzania.
+If you wish to use or adapt them for your own purposes, you are free to do so without restriction.

 These exercises are for students interested in learning about hacking into servers and computers; they assume familiarity with the command line and basic knowledge of computer programming.
 Needless to say, every target mentioned herein is mocked up and independent of actual production systems.